2006 Mid-Atlantic United States flood

-The Mid-Atlantic United States flood of 2006 was a significant flood that affected much of the Mid-Atlantic region of the eastern United States.
-The flooding was very widespread, affecting numerous rivers, lakes and communities from upstate New York to North Carolina.
+A significant flood affected much of the Mid-Atlantic region of the eastern United States in 2006.
+The flooding was very widespread, affecting numerous rivers, lakes and communities from Upstate New York to North Carolina.
 It was widely considered to be the worst flooding in the region since Hurricane David in 1979.
 It was also one of the worst floodings in the United States since Hurricane Katrina in August 2005.
 At least 16 deaths were related to the flooding.

 Meteorological history

 The flooding was attributed to several weather factors that all came together over the region.
 The primary factor was the stalling of the jet stream just to the west of the Appalachian Mountains.
 That, combined with the Bermuda High over the Atlantic Ocean, blocked any systems from moving inland or offshore.
 The influence of a tropical low (which nearly became a tropical storm but did not attain a full surface circulation) off the North Carolina coast allowed a constant stream of tropical moisture to enter the Mid-Atlantic region.
 The resulting heavy and prolonged rains overflowed the banks of many rivers, lakes, and streams, leading to the flooding.
 A senior National Weather Service meteorologist declared that rain events of this size take place in the region only every 200 years.